AlexWorx/ALib-Class-Library/docs/pages/alib_mod_contmono.md

 sizes.
 This is a design decision: In case a change should be recognized, the low-level methods \b allocate and \b reallocate have to be used.

-Finally, if compiler symbol \ref ALIB_DEBUG_ALLOCATIONS is set, then an acceptance of a higher size than requested, has to be announced by calling method
+Finally, if the compiler-symbol \ref ALIB_DEBUG_ALLOCATIONS is set, then an acceptance of a higher size than requested, has to be announced by calling method
 \alib{lang;Allocator::dbgAcknowledgeIncreasedAllocSize}.
 Otherwise, the internal debug-checks would (rightfully) report size mismatch errors when an object is freed.